ejazhussain/blog/source/_posts/Sign-In-As-Different-User-In-SharePoint-2013-2016.md

 tags: [SharePoint administration, SharePoint 2013, SharePoint 2016]
 description: Sign In As Different User In SharePoint On-prem in 2013 and 2016
 categories: SharePoint 2013
-summary: This post detail about Azure Application Insight and how to track custom event in the page.
-For example, user clicking on the external link.
+summary: This post describe a way to use Sign In As Different User link that used to be available in SharePoint 2010.
 img: /images/post/Sign-In-As-Different-User-In-SharePoint-2013-2016.jpg
 cover: true
 coverImg: /images/postcover/postcover-3.jpg